Rutan Voyager: Design and development

-The aircraft was first imagined by Burt Rutan and his brother Dick Rutan in 1980.
+The aircraft was imagined by Burt Rutan and his brother Dick Rutan in 1980.
 Burt sketched his concept for the aircraft for Dick and Jeana Yeager during a lunch in 1981.
 The idea was sketched out on the back of a napkin.
 Voyager was built in Mojave, California over a period of five years, mainly by volunteers working under both the Rutan Aircraft Factory and an organization named Voyager Aircraft.
 Burt Rutan served as the lead designer for the project, and the chief aerodynamicist was John Roncz.

 The airframe made of fiberglass, carbon fiber, and Kevlar weighed 939 lb when empty.
 With the engines included, the unladen weight of the plane was 2250 lb.
 When it was fully loaded with fuel for its historic flight it weighed 9694.5 lb.
 The aircraft had an estimated lift-to-drag ratio (L/D) of 27.
 The canard and wing airfoils were custom-designed, and the aircraft was analyzed using computational fluid dynamics.
 Vortex generators were added to the canard to reduce sensitivity to surface contamination by rain.

 Voyager had front and rear propellers, powered by separate engines.
 It was originally flown on June 22, 1984, powered by Lycoming O-235 engines with fixed-pitch propellers.
 In November 1985, the aircraft was rolled out, fitted with world-flight engines, an air-cooled Teledyne Continental O-240 in the forward location and a liquid-cooled Teledyne Continental IOL-200 in the aft location.
 Both were firstly fitted with wooden, variable-pitch electrically actuated MT-Propellers.
 The plan was for the rear engine to be operated throughout the flight.
-The front engine was intended to provide additional power for takeoff and the initial part of the flight under heavy load.
+The front engine was intended to provide additional power for takeoff and the initial part of the flight until fuel consumption significantly reduced the aircraft weight and lift-induced drag.

 On July 15, 1986, Dick Rutan and Yeager completed a test flight off the coast of California, in which they flew for 111 hours and 44 minutes, traveling 11857 mi in twenty circuits between San Luis Obispo and Stewarts Point, breaking the previous record held since 28 May 1931 by a Bellanca CH-300 fitted with a Packard DR-980 diesel engine, piloted by Walter Edwin Lees and Frederic Brossy which had set a record by staying aloft for 84 hours and 32 minutes without being refueled.
 The first attempt at the Voyager test flight was ended by the failure of a propeller pitch-change motor that resulted in an emergency landing at Vandenberg Air Force Base.
 On a test flight on September 29, 1986, the airplane had to make an emergency landing due to a propeller blade departing the aircraft.
 As a result, the decision was made to switch to aluminium Hartzell hydraulically actuated propellers.
 In a crash program, Hartzell made custom propellers for the aircraft, which were first flown on November 15, 1986.